phil-mansfield/symphony/docs/source/getting_started.rst

 Data Analysis Tutorial
 ======================

-Symphony data is stored in cutsom data formats and must be read with its analysis library, ```symlib``.
+Symphony data is stored in cutsom data formats and must be read with its analysis library, ``symlib``.
 This page contains tutorials and example code showing how to use this library.
-A complete, detailed reference for this library can be found :doc:`here <symlib_documentation>`
+A complete, detailed reference for this library can be found :doc:`here <symlib_documentation>`.

 Installation
 ------------